 The best solution is to stay close to the staff from your bus.
 There will be one person responsible for the organisational part.
 Just give him your passport and go after him.
 He should collect the passports also from other people and give them all together to the customs officer.
 After checking your documents the customs officer will call your name and give you the passport back.
 At least that’s how it worked in our case.

 The next step is a 1 km of no-man’s-land.
 You have to walk through it on foot to get to the Vietnamese border.
 It takes around 15 min.
 On the second border, the staff told us to take the backpacks with us and do the formalities with them.
 Surprisingly, there were no queues and no local people.
 There was just one counter open.
 The customs officer inside was collecting passports and when he had enough of them he went to some other room to check the documents and put the visa stamps.
 Furthermore, he asked for a small service fee of 1 USD.
 I’m not sure if this was legal because there was no information about that anywhere in the waiting room, like in Laos.
 Also, Alex didn’t have dollars with him and the officer just let him go.

 If for any reason you won’t have an e-visa and you will have to buy one on the border (e.g. with a promissory note) be prepared to get no change.
 The officers don’t have a cash box so you have to give them the exact amount of money.
-In my case this turned out to be quite a big problem, because in the one and only exchange point on the Laos-Vietnam border crossing they were not accepting dollars or euro, but only kip and bath.
-Fortunately one local guy who was travelling with us had a big plastic bag full of money with him and behind the bus so nobody could see us he exchanged 100 USD to Vietnamese dong for me.
-Why did I crossed the border with a promissory note and not an e-visa?
+In my case, this turned out to be quite a big problem, because in the one and only exchange point at the Laos-Vietnam border crossing they were not accepting dollars or euro, but only kip and bath.
+Fortunately, one local guy who was travelling with us had a big plastic bag full of money with him and behind the bus, so nobody could see us he exchanged 100 USD for Vietnamese dong for me.
+Why did I cross the border with a promissory note and not an e-visa?
 You can find the answer here.